1. Home office deduction for independent contractors

 Business insurance for the self-employed provides important coverage to protect you from unexpected expenses related to accidents or business mistakes.
 For example, a professional liability policy can help cover expenses if a client accuses you of missing a deadline or making a mistake that costs them money.

-According to the IRS, you can deduct business insurance if it’s “ordinary” and “normal” for your business and industry.
+According to the IRS, you can deduct business insurance if it’s “ordinary” and “necessary” for your business and industry.
 These aren’t just insurance types that are legally required, either.
 Here are some examples of types of business insurance that you can deduct from your tax return:

 - General liability insurance: This can help protect your business if you are legally responsible for bodily injuries or property damage.